Driving Without A Licence

 It is an offence to drive a vehicle without a licence.
-Carter Moore Solicitors specialise in driving offences and we can offer you expert advice and a free initial consultation.
+Carter Moore Solicitors specialise in driving offences and we can offer you expert advice.
 If you have been caught driving without a licence, call Carter Moore’s motoring defence team today on 0800 1 444 111 or complete our enquiry form.

 Driving without a licence can arise from a number of factors including; not having a valid licence or driving with a provisional licence but not being accompanied by someone over the age of 21 or with 3 years driving experience.
 In these circumstances ‘L’ plates must be displayed on your vehicle.